hortonworks/dlm_app/README.md

 ## Package

-If your goal is to build and package the core dataplane project for distribution, trigger `./package.sh` without any arguments.
+If your goal is to build and package the core dataplane project for distribution, trigger `./dp-docker-build.sh package` without any additional arguments.
 This would generate a tar with name `dp-core` labelled with correct version.
 This tarball includes deployment scripts and relevant docker images.